RebelOfDeath/portfolio/content/_index.md

       css_class: dark
       background:
         color: black
-        image:
+#        image:
-          # Add your image background to `assets/media/`.
+#          # Add your image background to `assets/media/`.
-          filename: stacked-peaks.svg
+#          filename: stacked-peaks.svg
-          filters:
+#          filters:
-            brightness: 1.0
+#            brightness: 1.0
-          size: cover
+#          size: cover
-          position: center
+#          position: center
-          parallax: false
+#          parallax: false
   - block: markdown
     content:
       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        I am a Bachelor's student in Computer Science and Engineering at the Delft University of Technology.
+My research interests include software engineering, machine learning, and the applicability of artificial intelligence to the process of engineering software.
+I am currently working on the applicability of large language models to code generation, summarization, completion, and understanding.

+        please feel free to reach out to me if you are interested in collaborating on research projects or if you would like to discuss any of my work.
     design:
       columns: '1'
   - block: collection